JacobFV/mln-dashboard/README.md

 This project is organized by
 ```
 ├── src
-│   ├── apps: applications that the server interfaces with
+│   ├── apps: backend applications that the server interfaces with
 │   ├── common: common functions to both frontend and backend
 │   ├── components: ReactJS components which are included in pages
-│   ├── data: JSON files for storing auth data
+│   ├── db: JSON files for storing persistant data
+│   ├── notes: notes from our meetings
 │   ├── pages: routable next.js pages and api endpoints
 │   ├── public: static files
 │   ├── server: server-side-only code